 Instructions

-Put a piece of wax paper, plastic (like a plastic bag) or thick paper inside the pillow cover.
+Put a piece of wax paper, plastic (like a plastic bag) or thick paper, cardboard or foam core inside the pillow cover.
 We wouldn't want the paint to bleed through to the back of the pillow.
 I used wax paper - it was handy and easy to dispose of.

 Here are the paint colors I selected for this project - a golden yellow and red.
 I am using fabric paints.
 Here I've put some of the paint on a sheet of wax paper and started mixing them a little bit.
-I use a stiff stenciling brush to dab the paint on the fabric. - I like to tape the stencil to the fabric with painters tape so that it doesn't move or shift during stenciling.
+I use a stiff stenciling brush to dab the paint on the fabric.
+Sometimes I use a disposable plate for the paints for my stenciling project. - I like to tape the stencil to the fabric with painters tape so that it doesn't move or shift during stenciling.
 Painters tape doesn't leave any reside, as long as you take it off as soon as you are done with your project.

-This stencil is Dandelion part of the American mixed media line at DecoArts. - Ready to put the paint to the stencil!
-I started with the golden yellow and then added touches of the red in places to add visual interest and a little more color to the finished design.
+This stencil is a Dandelion and part of the American mixed media line at DecoArts. - Now I'm ready to put the paint on the stencil!
+I started with the golden yellow and then added touches of red in places to add visual interest and a little more color to the finished design.

 To apply the paint, dab a little paint on the end of your stencil brush.
 Then, dab the brush with an up and down motion at a 90-degree angle to the fabric.
 Be gentle so that the stencil doesn't shift.
 Don't apply a lot of paint at once as it could then bleed under the stencil and your design won't be as crisp.
 I wanted the centers of the dandelion to stand out a little more so I dabbed them with the red paint. - Once it was almost dry, I carefully pulled off the stencil and let the paint dry thoroughly overnight.
 Then I pressed it, per the fabric paint directions, to heat set the paint.